sebcoetzee/sebastiancoetzee.com/_posts/2023-01-02-configuration-languages-a-balance-of-constraints.md

 Configuration is a topic that is often debated among software teams.
 It's one of those issues that every engineer has an (often strong) opinion about and there isn't a definitive right or wrong answer.
 Even something as basic as the method for passing config to an application can be tough to agree on.

-Some prefer command-line arguments, others environment variable, some swear by passing config as a JSON file to the application, and belive it or not there's even one guy in my office who prefers XML.
+Some prefer command-line arguments, others environment variables, some swear by passing config as a JSON file to the application, and believe it or not there's even one guy in my office who prefers XML.
 To illustrate the point, check out Microsoft's documentation on [ASP.NET Core configuration](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-7.0).
 It's a "mere" 77-minute read according to Microsoft.

 Almost every organisation should be running multiple different instances of the same application, with different configurations.
 There could be any number of reasons for this.
 Here are some real-world examples: